newmediaresearch/vidispine-adapter/README.md

     $ make coverage

+These tests use [VCR.py](https://vcrpy.readthedocs.io/en/latest/index.html) for easily mocking Vidispine's output whilst also giving accurate mocks.
+On the first run they will require an active Vidispine instance to work to determine what the mocked output should be.
+This output is then stored as yaml files in `tests/cassettes/` and will be played back whenever tests are run again.

+By default, the tests will check to see if a cassette file exists and use it for the mocked output.
+If it does not exist then it will attempt to reach Vidispine to fulfill the request and save it as a new cassette.

+You can however run the tests and refresh the cassettes with:

+    $ pytest tests --vcr-record=new_episodes

+If you would only like to refresh on a specific test then specify the test to run like so:

+    $ pytest tests -k test_foobar --vcr-record=new_episodes

+See [Record modes](https://vcrpy.readthedocs.io/en/latest/usage.html?highlight=new_episodes#record-modes) for more information and other record options.

 ## Publishing a new version

 Install [Poetry](https://python-poetry.org/).
 This will allow you to easily build and publish the repository.